Leadership in Workplace Health & Wellbeing (Postgraduate Diploma, L9, 60 ECTS)

 *Dissertation module will only be undertaken by those who wish to progress to Masters qualification.

-Live online tutorials will be Tuesdays and Thursdays 6.30pm to 8.30pm for 12 weeks from then on via MS Teams.
+Live online tutorials will be Tuesdays and Thursdays 6.30pm to 8.30pm for 12 weeks via MS Teams.
 A playback option will also be available for these tutorials.
 There will also be 1 workshop on the LIT Thurles Campus per semester (TBC), in accordance with government guidelines.